samlown/json-bl/README.md

 ### Handling Date and Time

-Given that JSON has no standard way of dealing with dates, times, and timestamps, JBL provides its own simple convention on how to handle these property types using suffixes.
+Given that JSON has no standard way of dealing with dates, times, and timestamps, JSON-BL provides its own simple convention on how to handle these property types using suffixes.
 The following suffixes should be used:

  * `_at` - a timestamp reflecting the current date and time in ISO-8512 format and always in UTC.
 For example "2012-12-01T12:32:12.546Z".
  * `_sate` - the year, month and day, for example: "2012-12-01".
 Typically to be used for human reference as it does not take into account the time zone.